adepierre/Botcraft/README.md

 - World data
 - Full entity support (type, data and metadata)
 - (Optional) Rendering of all the blocks (including entity-blocks like chests, banners...) and entities (bounding box only)
-- Bot programming with a behaviour tree system (see [the wiki page](https://github.com/adepierre/Botcraft/wiki/Behaviour-system) for details)
+- Bot programming with a behaviour tree system (see the [wiki page](https://github.com/adepierre/Botcraft/wiki/Behaviour-system) for details)
+- extremely resource efficient (CPU/RAM) AFK bots
 - Bot control with mouse and keyboard

 Available bot behaviours includes: